 t’s that time of the year when many of us are turning our thoughts to one word: Gratitude!
-At least, that’s what I’ve been thinking about these days as we near the end of 2020.
+At least, that’s what I’ve been thinking about these days as we near the end of 2022.
+Can you believe?

 Living in gratitude is something that I didn’t fully understand until I committed to a daily practice.
 Of course, I believe strongly in the power of saying “thank you.”
-I am grateful for my family, my job, my friends, my health, for having a house and many more things, so it was easy to say thank you when things were going great and I felt joyful.
+I am grateful for my family, my job, my friends, my health, for the simple fact of breathing, for having a house, a toilet, water, and many more things, so it was easy to say thank you when things were going great and I felt joyful.
 Practicing gratitude when things were not going great was the real change and my life and the way I perceive everything just changed.

 Lately I have been working on being intentional with using technology, so that I can use it effectively.
 During the day I establish specific moments for when I am going to interact and use my phone, especially to check social media or my text messages.
 It can be addictive to use technology, which can affect mental health.
 I make a conscious decision that each time I am going to interact online, whether it’s to send someone a message of support, send a thank you note, answer a prayer request or simply be kind to someone.

 Feeling grateful in my cyber world allows me to be more present.
 Each time I grab my phone I use it as an opportunity to send a thank you to someone.
 I am grateful to know stay in touch with my family members that live overseas and keep connected with friends I have not seen in a long time.
 How do you express gratitude online?
 What are you most grateful for?
 Share below!

 You may also like:- Technology Mistake or LimiTECH (Limiting Technical) Beliefs? | Sandra Estok

 3 Ways To Reduce The Risk of Malvertising – Cybersecurity | Sandra Estok

 What is Cyberbullying? | Sandra Estok